apidoc/grunt-apidoc/README.md

 ### Additional options

-All `apidoc` options can be used within options-block, see [apidoc readme](https://github.com/apidoc/apidoc/README.md) for details.
+All `apidoc` options can be used within options-block, see [apiDoc examples](http://apidocjs.com/#examples) for details.

 **Example options:**